marvelefe/sms-spam-data-mining/README.md

 ### Classification using Logistic Regression:
 Using PyCaret, we set up the dataset, train multiple classification models, compare their performance, and select the best model for spam detection.
-Once the models are compared, PyCaret automatically ranks them based on performance metrics such as accuracy, precision, recall, and F1-score.
+To compare the models, we rank them based on performance metrics such as accuracy, precision, recall, and F1-score.

 ### Clustering with K-Means: